 Now is the time for focus.
 It’s so difficult with mounting uncertainty and stress, but take a very long and hard look at everything your company is doing.
 Start to scenario plan around what’s going to happen with sales, existing customers, etc. What happens if a customer cuts a contract or churns out?
 What happens if sales slow down 25% or 50%?

 Take a look at every expense you have and decide whether it’s really necessary.
 Suck in your stomach a bit and tighten the belt wherever possible–small cuts can add up.
-Speak to all of your vendors and partners to negotiate lower costs and/or better terms.
+Our recommendation for startups is to speak to all of your vendors and partners to negotiate lower costs and/or better terms.
 You will have to start making decisions on who you have to pay quickly and which costs can be delayed.
 Make sure you explain what you’re doing to your team (remember: over communicate) so they don’t panic.

 You have to assume revenues will drop and you’ll miss the targets you planned for.
 While you’re doing everything you can to keep top-line growth a reality, where you have the most control is on the cost side of the business.
 For customers, give incentives for paying up front (cash is king), but let’s be clear, growth will slow down and you can’t optimize for it.
 Focus on cash and if you’re already close to profitable, how can you get there?
 (If you are profitable already, how do you stay there?)